How to Apply - Master of Professional Studies in Turfgrass Management

-Names of two recommenders — Upon submission of your application, an email will be sent to each recommender requesting the completion of a reference form contained in the email.
+Two recommendations — You will need to initiate the process through the online application by entering names and email addresses of references.
+Upon submission of your application, an email will be sent to each recommender requesting they complete a brief online recommendation regarding your commitment for success in an online program.
 Please inform all recommenders they must submit the form in order for your application to be complete.

 English Proficiency — The language of instruction at Penn State is English.
 All international applicants must take and submit scores for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS), with some exceptions.
 Minimum test scores and exceptions are found in the English Proficiency section on the Graduate School "How to Apply" page.